All projects

 AI outputs are first drafts, always editable

 Every piece of AI-generated content on the platform can be edited before it goes anywhere.
-The cover letter, the tailored CV, the interview questions.
-This was a deliberate decision: AI writing needs a human pass to sound right for the specific person applying.
-Locking the output would have made the product feel risky to use and would have produced worse applications.
-The AI writes a starting point, not a finished product.
+AI writing needs a human pass to sound right for the specific person applying.

 Storing WebAuthn challenges in the database for serverless compatibility

-The standard WebAuthn implementation stores the challenge in the server session.
-On Vercel serverless, a new function instance handles each request, so there is no shared in-memory state between the challenge generation request and the verification request.
-Storing challenges in a database table with expiry timestamps solved this without any other changes to the WebAuthn flow.
+On Vercel serverless, a new function instance handles each request, so there is no shared in-memory state.
+Storing challenges in a database table with expiry timestamps solved this.

 Sending applications from the user's own Gmail account

-Sending from a platform address (no-reply@jobhunt.app) means the hiring manager's first impression is a platform they may not recognise, and replies go somewhere the applicant might not check.
-Sending from the user's own Gmail address means the email looks like a normal job application, replies go to the right inbox, and the applicant controls the thread.
-That is a meaningfully better outcome for the user.
+Sending from a platform address means the hiring manager's first impression is a platform they may not recognise.
+Sending from the user's own Gmail address means the email looks like a normal job application.

 Zero monthly infrastructure cost by design

-The platform runs entirely on free tiers: Supabase free tier, Gemini API free tier, Vercel free tier, and job sources that do not require paid API keys except Adzuna which has a generous free quota.
-This was a deliberate constraint.
-A job hunting tool is used most intensively during periods of unemployment, which is precisely when paying a monthly subscription is hardest.
-Keeping infrastructure cost at zero means the product can remain free to users indefinitely.
+The platform runs entirely on free tiers: Supabase, Gemini API, Vercel, and job sources without paid API keys.
+A job hunting tool is used most intensively during unemployment, which is precisely when paying a monthly subscription is hardest.

 Challenges